gemoc/ICSA2017Tutorial/readme.md

 ### 2.5 Composing languages

-This step is the most elaborate part of the tutorial.
+⛔ This step is the most elaborate part of the tutorial.
 We aim to create a new language by composing our FSM with the XMontiArc metamodel.
 To this end, we will use Melange, which lets you create a language by composing several sublanguages.
-To continue, please ensure you have  the following projects in your workspace.
-Please note that you can also achieve this by deleting all projects from your workspace and importing all projects from the [icsa2017 branch of the xmontiarc github repository](https://github.com/awortmann/xmontiarc/tree/icsa2017tutorial).
+We provide an improved version of the FSM language as well as the XMontiArc language to you.
+Please note that this is a **breaking change**.
+To continue, please ensure you have  the following projects in your workspace, which are available from the [icsa2017 branch of the xmontiarc github repository](https://github.com/awortmann/xmontiarc/tree/icsa2017tutorial).

-1. The XFSM language projects (either your solutions or as provided with the [step 2.3 archive](https://github.com/gemoc/ICSA2017Tutorial/blob/master/2.5/2.3-solution.zip))
-   * org.gemoc.sample.legacyfsm.fsm.design
-   * org.gemoc.sample.legacyfsm.fsm.k3dsa
-   * org.gemoc.sample.legacyfsm.fsm.model
-   * org.gemoc.sample.legacyfsm.fsm.model.edit
-   * org.gemoc.sample.legacyfsm.fsm.model.editor
-   * org.gemoc.sample.legacyfsm.xsfsm
-   * org.gemoc.sample.legacyfsm.xsfsm.design
-   * org.gemoc.sample.legacyfsm.xsfsm.trace
-   * org.gemoc.sample.legacyfsm.xsfsm.xsfsm
-     ​
-2. From the [xMontiArc github repository](https://github.com/awortmann/xmontiarc), please import at least
-   * ur1.diverse.xmontiarc.model
-     * Run "generate all" on its genmodel to produce the projects ur1.diverse.xmontiarc.model.edit, ur1.diverse.xmontiarc.model.editor, and ur1.diverse.xmontiarc.model.tests
-   * ur1.diverse.xmontiarc.k3dsa
-   * ur1.diverse.xmontiarc.xdsml
-     * Run "generate all" on its melange file to produce the project ur1.diverse.xmontiarc.xdsml.xmontiarc
-     * Run "generate all" on the genmodel of project ur1.diverse.xmontiarc.xdsml.xmontiarc to produce the projects ur1.diverse.xmontiarc.xdsml.xmontiarc.edit, ur1.diverse.xmontiarc.xdsml.xmontiarc.editor, and ur1.diverse.xmontiarc.xdsml.xmontiarc.tests
-       ​
-3. From the [step 3.0 archive](https://github.com/gemoc/ICSA2017Tutorial/blob/master/3.0/3.0.zip), please import all projects, i.e.,
-   * ur1.diverse.xmontiarc.xdsml.withautomaton
-   * ur1.diverse.xmontiarcwithautomaton.xdsml.xsfsm
-   * ur1.diverse.xmontiarcwithautomaton.xdsml.xmontiarc
-   * ur1.diverse.xmontiarcwithautomaton.xdsml.xmontiarcwithautomaton
-     * Run "generate all" on its melange file to produce the projects ur1.diverse.xmontiarcwithautomaton.xdsml.xmontiarcwithautomaton.edit, ur1.diverse.xmontiarcwithautomaton.xdsml.xmontiarcwithautomaton.editor, and ur1.diverse.xmontiarcwithautomaton.xdsml.xmontiarcwithautomaton.tests
++ TODO: Which projects are required and what are they used for?

-The final project structure is as depicted below:
+The final project structure is as depicted below: TODO: update

 ![](figs/projects.png )

+TODO: Update project names and Melange model in the following

 The quintessential artifact for integrating FSM and MontiArc is the melange model of ur1.diverse.xmontiarc.xdsml.withautomaton, which defines the two *external* languages (i.e., behaviorless languages that are considered legacy and to be reused as provided) FSM (ll.
 5-8) and MontiArc (ll.
 14-17).
 On top of these languages, it defines the executable languages XSFSM (ll.
 10-12) and XMontiArc (ll.
 19-24) by weaving the provided aspects into the legacy langages.
 Ultimately, it defines the XMontiArcWithAutomaton language (ll.
 26-28) that merges the *StateMachine* concept of XSFSM into XMontiArc.